 An important practical consideration is to determine at what spectral resolution to produce the absorption spectra.
-They need to be fine enough resolution that the most narrow spectral lines are resolved and the resulting irradiance and 65 heating-rates profiles are an accurate benchmark, but also a manageable data volume for storage, processing and distribution.
-LBLRTM can inform the user of the spectral resolution it needs to resolve the lines at a particular pressure, and for CO2 in the longwave at 0.01 hPa (the most important gas at the pressure where the lines are finest), it recommends a wavenumber resolution such that more than 20 million spectral points are required.
-Using this resolution as a reference, we have experimented with degrading the spectral resolution in four spectral ranges bounded by the wavenumbers 0, 350, 75 1300, 1700 and 3260 cm-1.
-Computing the heating rate error for each spectral range leads us to adopt spectral resolutions of 0.0002, 0.001 and 0.005 cm-1 in the three spectral ranges 0-1300, 1300-1700 and 1700-3260 cm-1, respectively.
-This leads to heating-rate errors of no more than 80 around 0.005 K d-1 (all of which occur in the upper stratosphere and mesosphere) in any of the four original wavenumber ranges, even for the most challenging scenario of 8 times preindustrial concentrations of CO2.
+They need to be fine enough resolution that the most narrow spectral lines are resolved and the resulting irradiance and 60 heating-rates profiles are an accurate benchmark, but also a manageable data volume for storage, processing and distribution.
+LBLRTM can inform the user of the spectral resolution it needs to resolve the lines at a particular pressure, and for CO2 in the longwave at 0.01 hPa (the most important gas 65 at the pressure where the lines are finest), it recommends a wavenumber resolution such that more than 20 million spectral points are required.
+Using this resolution as a reference, we have experimented with degrading the spectral resolution in four spectral ranges bounded by the wavenumbers 0, 350, 70 1300, 1700 and 3260 cm-1.
+Computing the heating rate error for each spectral range leads us to adopt spectral resolutions of 0.0002, 0.001 and 0.005 $\text{cm}^{-1}$ in the three spectral ranges 0-1300, 1300-1700 and 1700-3260 cm-1, respectively.
+This leads to heating-rate errors of no more than 75 around 0.005 K $d^{-1}$ (all of which occur in the upper stratosphere and mesosphere) in any of the four original wavenumber ranges, even for the most challenging scenario of 8 times preindustrial concentrations of CO2.
 This leads to 7,211,999 spectral points in the longwave.

-A similar approach has been taken in the shortwave, resulting in spectral resolutions of 0.002, 0.001, 0.002, 0.00 and and b indicate the boundaries of the bands defined in section 4.1 for the longwave and shortwave calculations, respectively, while the grey shading indicates parts of the spectrum not (b) the CDF of the solar spectral irradiance (integrating to 1361 W m-2); and (c) the absorption spectra of the nine gases considered in CKDMIP at 100 hPa from the 'median' profile of the MMM dataset with present-day concentrations of the well-mixed gases (except for CFC-11 which is at a higher 'equivalent' concentration).
-The red vertical lines in panels a scale changes from linear in wavenumber to the left of the line, to logarithmic in wavenumber to the right. considered in the longwave and shortwave calculations.
-The vertical black dotted line in each panel at a wavenumber of $2500 \, \mathrm{cm}^{-1}$ (wavelength of $4 \, \mu \mathrm{m}$ ), indicates where the horizontal Figure 4. (a) The normalized cumulative distribution function (CDF) of the Planck function at four temperatures spanning those found in the atmosphere and the surface in Fig. 1a;
+80 the horizontal scale changes from linear in wavenumber to the left of the line, to logarithmic in wavenumber to the right. spectrum not considered in the longwave and shortwave calculations.
+The vertical black dotted line in each panel at a wavenumber of 2500 cm-1 (wavelength of 4 μm), indicates where lines in panels a and b indicate the boundaries of the bands defined in section 4.1 for the longwave and shortwave calculations, respectively, while the gray shading indicates parts of the the 'median' profile of the MMM dataset with present-day concentrations of the well-mixed gases (except for CFC-11 which is at a higher 'equivalent' concentration).
+The red vertical cumulative distribution function of the solar spectral irradiance (integrating to 1361 W m-2); and (c) the absorption spectra of the nine gases considered in CKDMIP at 100 hPa from Figure 4. (a) The normalized cumulative distribution function of the Planck function at four temperatures spanning those found in the atmosphere and the surface in Fig. 1a; (b) the ranges, for 8 times preindustrial $CO_2$ .

-1 cm $^{-1}$ in the spectral ranges 250-2200, 2200-2400, 2400-5150, 5150-16000 and 16000-50000 cm $^{-1}$ , respectively.
-For overhead sun this also leads to heating-rate errors of no more than around 0.005 K d $^{-1}$ in any of these wavenumber 5 ranges, for 8 times preindustrial CO $2$ .
 This leads to 3,126,494 spectral points in the shortwave.

+A similar approach has been taken in the shortwave, resulting in spectral resolutions of 0.002, 0.001, 0.002, 0.02 and 1 cm-1 in the spectral ranges 250-2200, 2200-2400, 2400- 5150, 5150-16000 and 16000-50000 cm-1, respectively.
+For overhead sun this also leads to heating-rate errors of no more than around 0.005 K d-1 in any of these wavenumber